Instrumentation Failures at BP Texas City

 Yet, none of these were that difficult to fix.
 They were allowed to happen, with full knowledge of the issues at all levels, from the operators up through senior management.

-At the TapRooT® Summit later this month (information here), I will be giving a presentation on how “Minor Mechanical Failures Lead to Major Accidents.”
+At the TapRooT® Summit later this month, I will be giving a presentation on how “Minor Mechanical Failures Lead to Major Accidents.”
 A good portion of this discussion will pull examples from the BP refinery explosion.
-Come join in the discussion, and see how easy it is to get yourself into these types of situations.
+Join in the discussion, and see how easy it is to get yourself into these types of situations.
 Even better, see how easy it can be to keep yourself out of these situations.